bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 To locally lint your files using the same workflow as our CI:
    1. Install [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli).
    2. Run `markdownlint -f -c .github/linters/.markdown-lint.yml .` in the root directory of the Bevy project.
-5. When working with Toml (`.toml`) files, Bevy's CI will check toml files using [taplo](https://taplo.tamasfe.dev/): `taplo fmt --check --diff`
+5. When working with TOML (`.toml`) files, Bevy's CI will check them for style and correctness using [taplo](https://taplo.tamasfe.dev/): `taplo fmt --check --diff`
-   1. If you use VSCode, install [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) and format your files.
+   1. If you use VSCode, install [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) and format your files.
    2. If you want to use the CLI tool, install [taplo-cli](https://taplo.tamasfe.dev/cli/installation/cargo.html) and run `taplo fmt --check --diff` to check for the formatting.
 Fix any issues by running `taplo fmt` in the root directory of the Bevy project.
 6. Check for typos.
 Bevy's CI will check for them using [typos](https://github.com/crate-ci/typos).
    1. If you use VSCode, install [Typos Spell Checker](https://marketplace.visualstudio.com/items?itemName=tekumara.typos-vscode).
    2. You can also use the CLI tool by installing [typos-cli](https://github.com/crate-ci/typos?tab=readme-ov-file#install) and running `typos` to check for typos, and fix them by running `typos -w`.
 7. Push your changes to your fork on GitHub and open a Pull Request.
 8. Respond to any CI failures or review feedback.
 While CI failures must be fixed before we can merge your PR, you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
-If you cannot come to an agreement, leave the thread open and defer to a Maintainer or Project Lead's final judgement.
+If you cannot come to an agreement, leave the thread open and defer to a Maintainer or the Project Lead's final judgement.
-9. When your PR is ready to merge, a Maintainer or Project Lead will review it and suggest final changes.
+9. When your PR is ready to merge, a Maintainer or the Project Lead will review it and suggest final changes.
 If those changes are minimal they may even apply them directly to speed up merging.

-If you end up adding a new official Bevy crate to the `bevy` repo:
+If you end up adding a new official Bevy crate to the `bevy` repository:

 1. Add the new crate to the [tools/publish.sh](https://github.com/bevyengine/bevy/blob/main/tools/publish.sh) file.
 2. Check if a new cargo feature was added, update [docs/cargo_features.md](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md) as needed.